 An interaction close to real life

 Following the event, the main feedback from participants concerned the fluidity of the interactions.
 This is clearly shown in the survey organized after the event, to which half of the participants responded.
-Almost 60% of respondents rated the interactivity in Gather Town as excellent and 28% as very good.
+Almost 90% of respondents rated the interactivity in Gather Town as very good or excellent.

 Many participants told that this virtual session poster was very similar to the real life experience.
 “This event was very similar to a regular poster session as you can see people moving around,” said one of the attendees.
 Another one commented that he/she really liked “the virtual space into which you can move, hang around, bump into people and chat for a while.
 The mode is very similar to real conferences and very intuitive to use.
 It is what I miss the most about conferences, this was a nice compensation!”